KagamiChan/kcsapi.ts/README.md

 | `/kcsapi/api_req_member/get_incentive` | `APIReqMemberGetIncentiveRequest` | `APIReqMemberGetIncentiveResponse` |
 | `/kcsapi/api_start2/getData`           | `APIStart2GetDataRequest`         | `APIStart2GetDataResponse`         |

+## Limitations

+- **Important** If top level shape is array, the infered interface will be of its element's shape
+- Some API type missing due to inference failure.
+Corresponding json schema might be available, however

 ## Details

 ### How are types generated